Tamjid-Alam-Taj/Tamjid-Alam-Taj/README.md

 ✨ _"Code is like humor.
 When you have to explain it, it’s bad."-
 ### 💌 Thank You for Visiting!
-Feel free to contribute, star my projects, or just say hi!
-[![Say Hi](https://img.shields.io/badge/-Say%20Hi!-brightgreen?style=for-the-badge)](mailto:your-tamjidalamtajxxx@gmail.com )
+Feel free to contribute, star my projects, or just say hi [![Say Hi](https://img.shields.io/badge/-Say%20Hi!-brightgreen?style=for-the-badge)](mailto:your-tamjidalamtajxxx@gmail.com )